Call Today | 888.828.7087

 Salmonella Outbreak linked to Raw Breaded Stuffed Chicken Products from Serenade Foods

-At least 17 people in 6 states have been sickened in an outbreak of Salmonella Enteritidis linked to raw breaded stuffed chicken products such as Chicken Cordon Bleu.
-Illnesses linked to the products have been reported in Arizona, Indiana, Illinois, Michigan, New York, and Wisconsin:
+At least 17 people across six states have been sickened in a multistate Salmonella Enteritidis outbreak linked to frozen raw breaded stuffed chicken products, including Chicken Cordon Bleu and chicken products stuffed with broccoli and cheese.
+Reported illnesses have occurred in Arizona, Illinois, Indiana, Michigan, New York, and Wisconsin:

 Serenade Foods Recalls Frozen Raw Breaded Stuffed Chicken Products